-Although Trader Joe’s has been under fire for some practices regarding the fish it carries, it’s tough to weigh in on the wild vs. farmed debate and which to choose based on health concerns vs. concerns over proper fishing practices.
-The Monterey Bay Aquarium Seafood Watch can be helpful.
+Trader Joe’s has been under fire for some practices regarding the fish it carries, and I’m not totally clear whether the issue has been resolved.
+For your general seafood choices, the Monterey Bay Aquarium Seafood Watch can be helpful.
 I like Trader Joe’s or Wild Planet canned tuna because it’s free of “broth” and un-pronounceables.
-I’m still waiting and listening for more on this topic – feel free to enlighten me.

 It’s also important to have snacks for those rare occasions where you’re on the road or at an event that’s not optimal-nutrition-friendly.
 (Don’t worry about looking like a food snob.
 This isn’t about anyone but you, and you’re free to choose this path.)
-I love Paleo Kits – delicious beef jerky, nuts, and some dried fruit all supporting Crossfit for at-risk youth.
-(UPDATE: I’m proud to say I now represent Steve’s Original as Nutrition Advisor!)
+I love Paleo Kits - delicious beef jerky, nuts, and some dried fruit all supporting Crossfit for at-risk youth.
 They are great as snacks OR filling meals, and cost no more than a fast-food lunch.
 Paleo Krunch is a delicious, crunchy nut-based treat with a touch of honey.
 Delicious with berries and a splash of coconut milk.